cksystemsteaching/selfie/manuscript/semantics.md

 [Machine Code](https://en.wikipedia.org/wiki/Machine_code "Machine Code") : A sequence of instructions executed directly by a computer's central processing unit (CPU).

 The key idea is that both sequences are supposed to have the same semantics.
-However, `selfie` is executable by a computer whereas `selfie.c` does not, at least not purposefully, yet `selfie.c` is human-readable and writable in particular.
+However, `selfie` is executable by a computer whereas `selfie.c` is not, at least not purposefully, yet `selfie.c` is human-readable and writable in particular.
 The process of changing `selfie.c` into `selfie` is called compilation which is done by a compiler such as the above cc compiler.

 [Compiler](https://en.wikipedia.org/wiki/Compiler "Compiler")
 : A computer program that transforms source code written in a programming language (the source language) into another computer language (the target language), with the latter often having a binary form known as object or machine code.
 The most common reason for converting source code is to create an executable program.